 Who Needs to Know This Policy

-This policy applies to all members of the St. Olaf community including faculty, staff and students, who operate carts/utility vehicles used on campus.
+This policy applies to all members of the St. Olaf community including faculty, staff, and students who operate carts/utility vehicles on campus.

-Golf Cart/Utility Vehicles may only be used for official St. Olaf College business by approved drivers.
-Golf Cart/Utility Vehicles may not be used for personal business such as unauthorized home-to-office travel.
-Knowledge of and compliance with applicable state laws, rules, regulations and policies are the responsibility of the driver and noncompliance may result in suspension of user privileges.
-All accidents that occur must be reported immediately to Public Safety (507-786-3666).
+Golf cart/utility vehicles may only be used for official St. Olaf College business by approved drivers.
+Golf cart/utility vehicles may not be used for personal business such as unauthorized home-to-office travel.
+Knowledge of and compliance with applicable state laws, rules, regulations, and policies are the responsibility of the driver and noncompliance may result in suspension of user privileges.
+All accidents that occur must be reported immediately to Public Safety at (507) 786-3666.

-Golf Cart/Utility Vehicle drivers are not permitted to drive while wearing devices that impede hearing, such as stereo headsets, earplugs, etc. All drivers must wear eye protection.
+Golf cart/utility vehicle drivers are not permitted to drive while wearing devices that impede hearing, such as stereo headsets, earplugs, etc. Cell phone usage while driving is prohibited.
 All passengers must be in seats designed for such use and no passengers are allowed to be transported in the truck beds or on the sides of vehicles.
 The driver and all passengers must wear seat belts if available.
-Cell phone usage while driving is prohibited.

 St. Olaf College’s insurance provider requires that all St. Olaf employees and students pass the utility vehicle driving training prior to driving a golf cart/utility vehicle.
 In order to remain current, the training must be repeated every two years.

-In order to qualify as a St. Olaf College golf cart and utility vehicle driver, you must meet the following eligibility requirements:
+In order to qualify as a St. Olaf College golf cart/utility vehicle driver, you must meet the following eligibility requirements: